-Joseph Amann is a market risk manager at Morgan Stanley where he specializes in corporate credit, credit derivatives, and securitized products.
-Prior to Morgan Stanley, Amann worked as an analyst at a boutique consulting firm, where he advised on CMBS valuations and bank M&A portfolio due-diligence.
-Amann is a Carnegie Council trustee, a member of its Investment Committee, and serves on the CNL Steering Committee.
-He also sits on a Executive Committee for the Leukemia Lymphoma Society and the NYC Board of Directors for his alma mater.
-Amann graduated from the University of Delaware in 2006 with a major in finance and minor in political science.
+Joseph Amann is an investment valuation and analytics manager at The Carlyle Group, where he analyzes private equity and real assets portfolios.
+Prior to Carlyle, Amann spent five years at Morgan Stanley, most recently as a market risk manager for securitized and corporate credit products.
+Before Morgan Stanley, he worked at a boutique consulting firm and advised on CMBS valuations and risk management.
+Amann is a Carnegie Council Trustee, a member of its Investment Committee, and serves on the CNL Steering Committee.
+He graduated from the University of Delaware in 2006 with a major in finance and minor in political science.

 Camilla Bosanquet is an executive officer in the United States Coast Guard on a cutter based out of Boston.
 Her previous military assignments include Commanding Officer of Coast Guard Cutter Kiska, Operations Officer onboard Cutter Venturous, Deck Watch Officer and Maritime Law Enforcement Boarding Officer onboard Cutter Gallatin, and Officer in Charge of an internationally deployable law enforcement detachment.
 Over her military career, she has assumed responsibility for planning and executing search and rescue missions, migrant interdiction, counter-drug operations, homeland security initiatives, and international engagement throughout the Caribbean and Pacific.
 Additionally, Bosanquet served as a political advisor with the United States Mission to the United Nations, New York, where, inter alia, she negotiated the current Security Council Resolution on Children Affected by Armed Conflict.
 She received her B.S. in government from the United States Coast Guard Academy and M.A. in philosophy from Boston College.